jni/skan/doc/getting_started.rst

+For more sophisticated analyses, the ``skan.Skeleton`` class provides a way to keep all relevant information (the CSR matrix, the image, the node coordinates…) together.

-The function ``skan.csr.summarise`` uses this graph to trace the path from junctions (node 3 in the left graph, 8 and 13 in the right graph) to endpoints (1, 4, and 10 on the left, and 14 and 17 on the right) and other junctions.
+The function ``skan.summarize`` uses this class to trace the path from junctions (node 3 in the left graph, 8 and 13 in the right graph) to endpoints (1, 4, and 10 on the left, and 14 and 17 on the right) and other junctions.
 It then produces a junction graph and table in the form of a pandas DataFrame.